AppHealthCare responds to vaccine investigation

-JEFFERSON — AppHealthCare and the Ashe County Heath Department confirmed a report from the N.C.
-Watchdog Reporting Network — a consortium of investigative media outlets — that the department had distributed unauthorized vaccinations throughout the county.
+JEFFERSON — The subject of a report from N.C.
+Watchdog Reporting Network — a consortium of investigative media outlets — it was recently confirmed that AppHealthCare and the Ashe County Health Department had distributed unauthorized vaccinations throughout the county.
 In response to that story, AppHealthCare conducted an interview with Ashe Post & Times on Feb.
 12.

-Health Director Jennifer Greene and Director of Communications & Compliance Melissa Bracey disclosed to the Ashe Post & Times that AppHealthCare had launched an internal investigation based on a complaint.
+Health Director Jennifer Greene and Director of Communications & Compliance Melissa Bracey disclosed to the Ashe Post & Times, sister newspaper to The Blowing Rocket, that AppHealthCare had launched an internal investigation based on a complaint.

 “We did discover that there was some use of vaccine that did not follow our typical protocols, but it was not done in a way maliciously, it was provided because we actually have to throw away doses if they are not used within a certain amount of time,” Greene said.